akarazhev/crypto-scout-test/doc/0.0.1/test-production-setup.md

     - `podman.compose.up.timeout.min` (default: `3`)
     - `podman.compose.down.timeout.min` (default: `1`)
     - `podman.compose.ready.interval.sec` (default: `2`)
+- **Resource loading**: Clarified that `BybitMockData` reads fixtures from the classpath and `PodmanCompose` automatically extracts the `podman/` assets to a temporary directory when packaged in a JAR; if resources are already on disk during test runs (e.g., Maven), it uses them in place.
+No manual copying is required.
 - **Packaged Resources**: Listed all Bybit Spot fixtures and described the TimescaleDB compose service and bootstrap SQL.
 - **Error Handling**: Described failure modes (`IllegalStateException` on resource missing or command/timeout issues).